data-enthusiast-urvashi/ATLIQ-HARDWARES-CONSUMER-GOODS-Ad-Hoc-INSIGHTS/README.md

 ## Task List
 Imagine yourself as the applicant for this role and perform the following task

-- Check ‘ad-hoc-requests.pdf’ - there are 10 ad hoc requests for which the business needs insights.
+- Check ‘ad-hoc-requests’ - there are 10 ad hoc requests for which the business needs insights.

 - You need to run a SQL query to answer these requests.